rmdm/message-network/README.md

-where _notification_ is fire-and-forget interaction, no response is expected or waited for, _request-response_, as its name implies, allows one node to ask another one for response and _chat_ is much like _request-response_ but with multiple roundtrips.
+where _notification_ is fire-and-forget interaction, no response is expected or waited for, _request-response_, as its name implies, allows one node to ask another one for response and _chat_ is much like _request-response_ with multiple roundtrips.

 For an interaction to occur both sides of the interaction have to declare theirs